katakamsaketh2004-dev/bitcoin-fear-greed-trader-analysis/README.md

 This project analyzes the relationship between **Bitcoin market sentiment** (Fear & Greed Index) and **trader performance** on the Hyperliquid decentralized perpetuals exchange.
 The goal is to determine whether — and how — market sentiment regimes affect trading outcomes including PnL, win rate, trade frequency, and risk-taking behavior.

-This analysis was completed as a hiring assignment for a Web3 trading company and follows professional data science standards suitable for institutional review.
+This project was completed as part of a Data Science hiring assessment for a Web3 trading company and demonstrates end-to-end data analysis, statistical testing, and visualization skills.

 ---